 - wheezing, a whistling sound in the chest when exhaling

-Over a person’s lifetime, asthma symptoms can result in permanent lung damage.
+Over a person’s lifetime, asthma symptoms

 These symptoms often get worse when people have a cold, flu, or another respiratory virus.
 Certain asthma triggers — such as strong odors, dust mites, and smoke — can also exacerbate breathing problems.